acsor/Monte-Carlo-PI/README.md

 # Monte Carlo PI

-`Monte Carlo PI` explores and implements a stochastic solution to the calculation of the notable mathematical constant π.
+`Monte Carlo PI` explores and implements a randomized solution to the calculation of the mathematical constant π.
 It uses the Pthreads library and the [GNU Multiple Precision Arithmetic Library (GMP)](https://gmplib.org/) for dealing with as precise as possible floating-point numbers.